sagemath/sagewiki_to_gh-2022-10-10/days64.5.md

 * Aram, Vivianne - mutation analyzer, using functions to only mutate at certain type of vertices 18594
   * Ticket numbers: #18594

-* Greg, Jacob, Matt, ?? - implementing upper cluster algebra presentation algorithm but saturation is computing a quotient ideal that is time intensive.
+* Greg, Harold, Jacob, Matt - implementing upper cluster algebra presentation algorithm but saturation is computing a quotient ideal that is time intensive.
   * Ticket numbers: tba, 18619

 * Christian, Vincent, Nathan W., Simon - Chevie interface for reflection groups.
 Almost ready for review.